onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - internet 2.0
 - fundamental upgrade to our ability to cooperate, coordinate and cognize/think together - collective cognition
-- works on any scale - all the way up to the global level
+- works on any scale - all the way up to the global level - the same stack works on global/national/city/party/company level
 - what would the best possible system we could come up with look like?
 - the ultimate product/service is the ultimate social system and we're going to co-discover it
 - what is the ultimate product/service? it is the ultimate social system.
 - and what is better than a product that spreads by word of mouth? an ideology behind a product that spreads by word of mouth
 - A protocol - fundamentally open and uncensorable with string user privacy
 - A reversed panopticon
-- Ladder of influence and legibility
+- Ladder of influence and legitimacy (legibility?)
 - Opt-in
 - Can scale to tens of billions and has no limitations on the amount of data
 - True anonymity with zero knowledge - can even prove to be a real human and prove credentials in a privacy preserving way